MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 VETERANS DAY

 Many cities will hold parades.
 Who doesn’t love a parade?
-The largest parade will be in NYC (where else?), which will be returning for its 103rd year.
-Some 200,000 participants are expected.
+The largest parade will be in NYC (where else?), which will be returning for its 106th iteration.
+This year will mark the 250th anniversary of the US military.
+Parade organizers estimate that some 20,000 service members will be marching up Fifth Avenue from 25th Street to 47th Street accompanied by approximately 150 vehicles and in excess of 25 floats.
+Additionally, some 400,000 spectators are expected.

 Many of you have requested a quiz.
 So, here it is, and in honor of Veterans Day it has a military theme.
 Good luck and no peeking at the internet.
 No consulting “Alexa” or “Siri.”